Bach’s Musical Offering – The Anatomy of a Masterpiece

 Gladsmuir Parish Church, Gladsmuir

-Gladsmuir Parish Church is a Romanesque cruciform church dating from 1839 and designed by William Burn.
+Gladsmuir Parish Church is a Romanesque cruciform church designed by William Burn and dating from 1839.
 A replacement was built after a fire in 1886 by John Farquarson of Haddington with later improvements made in 1929.
+The older ruined church can still be seen and explored behind the new church.

 Gladsmuir Parish Church, Gladsmuir